Frank Foster (cricketer)

 Frank Rowbotham Foster (31 January 1889 – 3 May 1958) was an English amateur cricketer who played for Warwickshire County Cricket Club from 1908 to 1914, and in Test cricket for England in 1911 and 1912.
 He was born in Birmingham, educated at Solihull School and died in St Andrew's Hospital in Northampton.
 His career was cut short after a motor-cycle accident during World War I.

 Foster was an all-rounder.
 As a right-handed batsman, he scored 6,548 career runs in 159 first-class matches at an average of 26.61 runs per completed innings with a highest score of 305* as one of seven centuries.
 He was a left-arm fast medium bowler and took 717 first-class wickets with a best return of 9/118.
 He took five wickets in an innings 53 times and ten wickets in a match 8 times with a best return of 12/92.
 As a fielder, Foster completed 121 catches.

+Foster opened the bowling in the 1911-1912 Ashes with Sydney Barnes.
+Together they took 66 wickets helping England win the series 4-1.
+Foster finished the series as second top wicket taker with 32 wickets at an average of 21.62 and scored 226 runs.

+After his retirement from cricket, he was contacted by Douglas Jardine regarding his successful use of leg theory bowling in the 1911-1912 Ashes.
+A variation of this tactic was used against Donald Bradman as the Bodyline tactic in the 1932-1933 Ashes.